prajjvalpawar/EyeDiagnosis-System/README.md

 3. See the recommended doctors for each predicted disease.

-Created by: Prajjval Pawar | B.tec CSE, 2026
+Created by: Prajjval Pawar | B.Tech CSE, 2026